solo-io/solo-docs/supergloo/docs/mesh/tutorials-1-trafficshifting.md

 ? add an upstream (choose <done> to finish):  supergloo-system.default-reviews-9080 ? add an upstream (choose <done> to finish):  <done>
 ? add a request matcher for this rule? [y/N]:  (N) n
-? select a target mesh to which to apply this rule supergloo-system.my-istio select the upstreams to which you wish to direct traffic ? add an upstream (choose <done> to finish):  supergloo-system.default-reviews-v3-9080 ? add an upstream (choose <done> to finish):  <done>
+? select a target mesh to which to apply this rule supergloo-system.istio select the upstreams to which you wish to direct traffic ? add an upstream (choose <done> to finish):  supergloo-system.default-reviews-v3-9080 ? add an upstream (choose <done> to finish):  <done>